 1. Be on the lookout

-There are many different ways scammers can get access to your information.
-One way you might not know about is through free WiFi networks.
+There are many different ways scammers can access your information.
+One way you might not know about is through free or public WiFi networks.
 To be on the safe side, don’t access personal accounts or sensitive data on open WiFi networks.
 In addition, be on the lookout for ATMs or card readers that have been tampered with.
-Make sure the buttons are intact and the pay-at-the-pump sticker seal isn’t broken before you engage in payment.
+Make sure the buttons are intact and the pay-at-the-pump sticker seal isn’t broken before you complete a payment.

 2. Simple tricks to outsmart the hackers